- Ajaz Shaikh

 Tomb of Hoshang Shah

 One corner of the Jama Masjid has a small opening, which goes towards another courtyard—Hoshang Shah’s Tomb.
-India's first marble structure, it is one of the most refined examples of Afghan architecture.
+India's first marble structure is one of the most refined examples of Afghan architecture.
 Its unique features include the beautifully proportioned dome, intricate marble lattice work and porticoed courts and towers.
 It served as a template for the

-construction of Taj Mahal.
+construction of the Taj Mahal.
 Shah Jahan apparently sent his architects to study this building before they started working on the Taj.
 The imposing white dome of this tomb is adorned with a Crescent, which was imported from Mesopotamia.
 The inner walls are adorned with intricate stone jaalis (lattice) in interesting geometric patterns.

 Jami Masjid